senofi/fabric-deploy/README.md

 It is also possible to route the inbound traffic directly to the machine (without using load balancers) where the HLF containers are deployed.
 However that requires a public IP(s) and proper management of multiple ports.
 In some cases that may be a security concern.

+### Preparations ###
 The infrastructure should be prepared, configured and provisioned upfront before deploying the HLF nodes.
 That includes the preparation/configuration of the DNS names of the HLF endpoints, provision of the machines, provision of the load balancers and their respective configurations for inbound traffic rules, network shares, etc.
+You may decide to use a single or multiple machines to host the HLF nodes.
+A good practice is to distribute the loads across multiple machines.
+For example you may provision dedicated machines for each of the major system parts:
+- Fabric Operation Console - little load is expected as the console is used for operation tasks.
+A machine with minimum of 2GB RAM and a single CPU may be used for the console deployment.
+A dedicated small file storage of 1 GB will be enough for the CA servers to operate properly.
+- Fabric CA servers - little load is expected as the CA servers are used register and issue certificates of the HLF peers and users.
+A machine with minimum of 2GB RAM and a single CPU may be used for the CA deployment.
+A dedicated small file storage of 1 GB will be enough for the CA servers to operate properly.
+- Fabric peer - the peer process business transactions.
+Depending on the application, the peer may be quite loaded and therefore may require high hardware machine profile.
+The bare minimum for a small application will be a 4GB RAM and 2 CPU, the file storage requirement depends on the expected application data.
+- Business application - the development and deployment of a business application is not part of the project.
+However, you may want to dedicated and size a machine based on the expected application load.

 ### Prerequisites ###
 1. Linux instance(s) where the HLF containers will be deployed.
 If more than one machines are used, repeat the step on each of the provisioned machines.